 YMMV: The Chocolate War

-Ensemble Darkhorse: Obie and Archie.
-Jerry is actually the main character of the first book but just look at how much he's mentions compared to these two.
+- Ensemble Darkhorse: Obie and Archie.
+Jerry is actually the main character of the first book but just look at how much he's mentioned compared to these two.

 - Fridge Brilliance: Archie's actions at the end of Beyond The Chocolate War; He manipulates the Vigils to become little more than a violent gang of Drug Dealers.
 His motivations for doing this makes a lot of sense once you realize this was his final Take That to Brother Leon.
 Early in the book Brother Leon, rather smugly, brags to Archie about how little effect he actually has the school and threatens to destroy the Vigils if he messes with the status quo.
 The finale showed Archie retroactively setting up the downfall for both the Vigils and the school.

 - Magnificent Bastard: In the second book, Archie finally draws a black marble and is forced take his own assignment to be "the Fool" on Fair Day.
 One of the things the Fool has to do is sit on a chair while the other students throw water balloons at him.
 Only one guy dares to do it, and he misses Archie on purpose....

 - Moment of Awesome: Henry Malloran gets one in the second book when he throws a tomato into Brother Leon's face before the entire school, and then becomes class president with no opposition.

 - However, the biggest Moment of Awesome belongs to Carter, also in the second book - he fills the Assigner's box with four black marbles and one white.
 When Archie draws a black one for the first time, there is only a shocked silence.